-According to the EIA, in 2017, natural gas accounted for approximately 29 per cent of US energy consumption, which is the same as it was in 2016.
-Natural gas consumption was approximately 27 trillion cubic feet, and 100 per cent of that demand was met through domestic production.
-Most of the natural gas that the US imported via pipeline in 2016 was from Canada (more than 97 per cent).
+According to the EIA, in 2018, natural gas accounted for approximately 31 per cent of total US primary energy consumption, which represents a 2 per cent increase from 2017.
+The US consumed approximately 30 trillion cubic feet of natural gas, and 100 per cent of that demand was met through domestic production.
+Most of the natural gas that the US imported via pipeline in 2018 was from Canada (more than 97 per cent).

 US natural gas demand is projected to increase significantly in the years ahead.
-The EIA's 2018 Annual Energy Outlook predicts that natural gas will comprise 39 per cent of total US energy production by 2050, driven by increases in US domestic electric and industrial consumption.
-Exports (via pipelines to Mexico and LNG terminals in the Gulf of Mexico and elsewhere) are also expected to be significant long-term sources.
-In 2018, FERC issued several amended presidential permits to increase natural gas export capacity to Mexico, including one for Tennessee Gas Pipeline which increased the pipeline's permitted capacity by approximately 250 per cent.
+The EIA's 2019 Annual Energy Outlook predicts that natural gas will comprise 34 per cent of total US energy consumption by 2050, driven by increases in US domestic electric and industrial consumption and comparatively low prices.
+Exports (via pipelines to Mexico and LNG terminals) are also expected to be significant long-term sources of demand.
+In 2018, FERC issued several amended presidential permits to increase natural gas export capacity to Mexico, including one for Tennessee Gas Pipeline, which increased the pipeline's permitted capacity by approximately 250 per cent.